The Gunpowder Plot*

 kind of fools do they think people were back then?
 Do you think we were

-too stupid to add finely ground iron and copper filings to
+too stupid to add iron shavings and copper filings to

 gunpowder in order to make a type of thermite?)
 A